-In this panel, we will hear from business officers that are employing Machine Learning and Intelligent Automation who will discuss how to approach innovation across an organization and how these technologies are being deployed through several case studies at Stanford University.
-Panelists will share thoughts about their implementation experience and results of these strategies, and the lessons learned along the way.
+In this panel, participants will learn from industry leaders in both Innovation and Machine Learning and Intelligent Automation who will discuss how to approach innovation across an organization and how these technologies are being deployed through several case studies at Stanford University.
+Panelists will share thoughts about their implementation experience and results of these strategies including lessons learned along the way.
 From this concurrent session, the audience will learn the following:

-What risks and roadblocks come with the implementation of these technologies
+Key success factors, risks and roadblocks that come with the implementation of these technologies

 · How to engage campus leaders and business partners to drive adoption

 3:00 − 4:00 pm Lessons Learned in P3s

 Sandra Lynn Neuse, Associate Vice Chancellor of Real Estate and Facilities, University System of Georgia; Ryan Conway, Director, PFM Financial Advisors LLC; and Steve Park, Partner, Ballard Spahr, LLP